FLORIDA COUNCIL OF

 -

-Legislative and By-Law Chairperson
+8. Legislative Chairperson

-Co-chair of CEES Legislative Meeting.
+1. Chair CEES Legislative Meeting.

-Develop and recommend timely statements of CASE legislation and regulatory concerns.
+2. Develop and recommend timely statements of CASE legislation and regulatory concerns.

-Collect legislative and regulatory information to disseminate to members related to issues and concerns to special education administrators.
+3. Collect legislative and regulatory information to disseminate to members related to issues and concerns to special education administrators.

-Professional Development Chairperson
+9. Professional Development Chairperson

-Promote member participation in professional development and other activities related to CASE.
+1. Promote member participation in professional development and other activities related to CASE.

-Coordinate professional development activities.
+2. Coordinate professional development activities.

-Member at Large
+10. Member at Large

 -